hybridgroup/cylon-nest/README.md

 Once you have done this, you should be able to use the `access_token` you obtained, with the generate access token url listed in the clients section of the Nest developer portal, to make API calls from Cylon.js

+## Nest Home Simulator

+You can use [Nest Home Simulator](https://developer.nest.com/documentation/cloud/home-simulator) to test your programs.
+Follow instructions for installation [here](https://developer.nest.com/documentation/cloud/home-simulator).

+Once you have the simulator installed, you can create the structures you need and add as many devices as each structure supports.

+You can now use your cylon program to interact with your simulated devices.

 ## Documentation
 We're busy adding documentation to our web site at http://cylonjs.com/ please check there as we continue to work on Cylon.js